zikosichi/code-snippet-generator/README.md

 # snippet-generator
-This is a very simple and handy tool to generate code snippets for VS Code
+A very simple but handy tool to generate code snippets for VS Code

 ![Screenshot](screenshot.png)